funcool/promissum/README.md

 # promissum #

-A promise/future library for Clojure (built on top of jdk8 completable future).
+A composable promise/future library for Clojure (built on top of jdk8 completable future).

 This package targets Clojure 1.7 and JDK8.